-Axon Optics’ migraine glasses are designed to block the blue-green light specifically associated with migraines.
-In fact, many studies have shown our tint’s effectiveness in blocking the light shown to trigger and aggravate migraines associated with light sensitivity.
+If you’re already light-sensitive and prone to migraines, Axon Optics’ migraine glasses are made for you.
+They’re precisely engineered and proven effective as a tool against migraines.
+In fact, many studies have shown our tint’s effectiveness in blocking the specific blue and amber wavelengths that trigger and aggravate migraines associated with light sensitivity.

-“My glasses have been a life saver.
+“My glasses have been a lifesaver.
 My eye pressure and strain has completely resolved.
 Why did I ever wait to make the purchase?”

 “I purchased these after first trying a pair of blue light glasses (thinking they would work but they didn’t) and I couldn’t be happier!
 These glasses saved me!… I can’t go to work without them.”

 What has been your experience trying blue light or migraine glasses?
 Have any questions?
-Feel free to comment below, we’re eager to hear from you.
+Feel free to comment below — we’re eager to hear from you.

 “Relief At Last”

 I have tried different glasses ordered from the internet to help block out blue light which caused significant eye pain.
-They would all help to some degree but not for long and I would often end up with not only eye pain but migraines.
+They would all help to some degree but not for long, and I would often end up with not only eye pain but migraines.
 These glasses from Axon Optics work great!
 No more eye pain or migraines! -Nickie

 Sources: Thevisioncouncil.org.
 (2020).
-Digital Eye Strain | The Vision Council. [online] Available at: https://www.thevisioncouncil.org/content/digital-eye-strain [Accessed 4 Jan.
+Digital Eye Strain | The Vision Council. [online] Available at: https://www.thevisioncouncil.org/blog/vision-council-shines-light-protecting-sight-and-health-multi-screen-era [Accessed 4 Jan.
 2020].